 Position Sizing on the CMT Exam

 Position sizing determines how much to risk per trade — arguably more important than entry/exit signals.
-It is tested on CMT Level 2 under risk management (20% weight) and is essential for Level 3 essays.
+It is tested in Level II application and risk-management contexts and is essential for Level III short answers.

 For the full overview, see the CMT Exam Guide 2026.